 For example, we have parents: Cost Centers, Sales, Cash Flow, and HR.

-To have a form that uses members from these hierarchies, we may create a set and assign members to its rows.
+To have a form that uses members from these hierarchies, we can create a set and assign members to its rows.

-You may check and create row sets for any dimension in the rowsets worksheet:
+You can check and create row sets for any dimension in the rowsets worksheet:

-You may see the asterisk at the end of codes and names.
+You can see the asterisk at the end of codes and names.